teamalfy-technical/odadeemobile-app/replit.md

 -   **Deployment:** Automated build process (`build.sh`) for optimized production web builds.

 ### System Design Choices
 The application uses a responsive design approach with `device_preview` for development.
 Deployment is on Replit as a **static web app**, using a custom build script (`build.sh`) to generate production-ready static files.
-The architecture prioritizes secure API communication with comprehensive error handling and debug logging, routing all API calls through an `AuthService`.
+The architecture prioritizes secure API communication with comprehensive error handling, routing all API calls through an `AuthService`.
+Debug logging has been removed for production to ensure clean console output and optimal performance.

 ## External Dependencies